 Dual Monitor / Spot Monitor Configuration

 If you are using the HDMI-IPKIT with one of our iDVR-PRO surveillance DVRs, it is very convenient that iDVR-PROs have configurable dual monitor outputs – one HDMI and one VGA.
+Please also check out our spot monitor for IP cameras.
 Both outputs can be configured to display the main DVR monitor output, or you may configure one as a spot monitor and the other as the main monitor.
 This means that you can have a main display monitor connected to the VGA output and distribute one or more spot monitors over HDMI using the HDMI-IPKIT.

 If you are not familiar with what a spot monitor is, it displays a live view of your security cameras independently of the main monitor output, which displays the menu system of the DVR. iDVR-PRO CCTV / HD security camera DVRs have the most configurable spot monitor output function that I have ever tested.